Contact Purely Pets for a quote today.

 - Allergies: Dogs can be allergic to a variety of substances, including pollen, dust, mold, and pet dander.
 These substances can irritate the throat and cause a reverse sneezing episode.

 - Foreign objects: If a foreign object, such as a blade of grass or a toy, gets stuck in the throat or back of the mouth, it can cause irritation and trigger reverse sneezing.
+Other irritants, such as perfumes, cleaning products, or powders, can also irritate the upper airways and lead to episodes.

 - Excitement or exercise: If a dog gets overly excited or exercises too vigorously, it can cause them to take in too much air, which can result in reverse sneezing.

 - Brachycephalic breeds: Brachycephalic breeds, such as pugs and bulldogs, are more prone to reverse sneezing due to their short snouts and narrow airways.
+An elongated soft palate, which is common in these breeds, is an anatomical abnormality that can be an underlying cause of reverse sneezing.

 Symptoms of reverse sneezing in dogs

 It is important to note that reverse sneezing is not the same as a regular sneeze.
 A regular sneeze is usually caused by allergies or some kind of irritation and involves a single sneeze.
+Examining the nasal cavity for nasal discharge or blockages can help differentiate reverse sneezing from other conditions.

 Reverse sneezing is usually caused by irritation of the throat or back of the mouth and involves multiple, prolonged inhales.